-When you select Options/New Beat Class the window to the left will be displayed.
-Use the drop-down to choose "Remap Beat Type".
-Click Add and then in TraceViewer select a 10 sec strip that shows one or more beats that need to be reclassified.
-Click on the beat in the 10 sec strip - the beat will be added to the display.
+When you select

+Options/New Beat Class the

+in the 10 sec strip - the beat will be added to the display.
 Right-clicking on any added beat will remove that beat from the collection.
 Navigate to another example beat and select.
-You may add up to 5 beats to form the Average Beat, thus reducing noise.
+You may add up to 5 window to the left will be displayed.
+Click Add and then in TraceViewer select a 10 sec strip that shows one or more beats that need to be reclassified.
+Click on the beat

-Note: SOLO cross-correlates the family of selected beats, optimally time aligns them, and then computes the average beat morphology that will be used in the search.
-The vertical lines are spaced at 100 msec.

-Figure 7.22 Remap Beat Type tool.
+Figure 7.22 New Beat Class tool.